 You don't even need to tell us what happened when you told your friends that you want to buy a gaming laptop.
-Their inner elitist got the best of them, and bashed you for not just outright building a gaming PC.
+Their inner elitist got the best of them, and bashed you for not just building an outright gaming desktop.
 But we get you.
 Building a gaming PC takes knowledge and dexterity that you just don't have or care to develop.

-That's where the gaming laptop shines, as the fast lane to PC gaming.
+That's where the gaming laptop shines, as a fast lane to PC gaming.
 No need to build a case or even buy a monitor.
-Of course, that convenience comes with quite a price tag.
-Most vendors start their asking prices at around $1,400 (about £818, AU$1,492) for 13 and 14-inch products, whereas the biggest and beefiest 17 and 18-inch models can skyrocket upwards of $3,000 (around £1,753, AU$3,195).
+Of course, that convenience usually comes with a hefty price tag.
+Most vendors start their asking prices at around $1,400 (about £900, AU$1,900) for 13 and 14-inch products, whereas the biggest and beefiest 17 and 18-inch models can skyrocket upwards of $3,000 (around £1,900, AU$4,000).

-If you consider that a gaming laptop will never come close to a comparably-priced gaming desktop, then your decision is already made.
+If you're ready to accept that a gaming laptop will almost never be as affordable or offer the same level of performance as a comparably-priced gaming desktop, then your decision is already made.
 But again, the gaming notebook is a device of convenience and portability over raw power.
 Without further ado, here are our favorite gaming laptops that we've reviewed thus far.

 A desktop-grade CPU in an unbeatable gaming laptop